Kayak Rentals

 Don’t forget that International Music Camp’s Festival of the Arts Series is here!
 All Festival of the Arts performances June 20 on are free following payment of the IPG gate fee.
 2025 Admission is either $10 per day per person or $50 for a family annual season pass.

 The first full week of IMC begins Sunday with arrival of campers.
-Saturday and Sunday afternoons may be accompanied by longer waits entering and exiting the Garden.
+Saturday and Sunday afternoons may be accompanied by longer waits to enter and exit the Garden.
 Please remember our gate staff and U.S. and Canadian Customs are doing their best to keep traffic flowing.

 WELCOME TO THE INTERNATIONAL PEACE GARDEN